Skip to main content

 Auckland

-In 2013 the largest group lived in the Auckland region (6,720), which had a thriving network that included a businessmen’s association, a Christian church, a women’s choir, and a supplementary school.
+In 2018 the largest Japanese ethnic group in New Zealand was in the Auckland region (46.7%), which had a thriving network that included a businessmen’s association, a Christian church, a women’s choir, and a supplementary school.
 Many Japanese were relatively affluent and lived in the eastern suburbs.
 Short-term residents – often company representatives or those associated with tourism – tended to group together, retaining their customs and language.
 They faced the problems of a different language, food and habits, and the racism that is sometimes directed against Asian immigrants.

 Settling in